dsamsoniuk/music_convert/README.md

 # Conver music

 Convert music in format mp3,mp4,mov,avi,wav.
-File will be converter to the same place like file converted.
+File will be converted and saved in the same place as inputed file

 ![obraz](https://github.com/dsamsoniuk/music_convert/blob/main/screen.png)